mgwalker/mudz.me/main_dishes/Roasted Chicken.md

 ---
 layout: recipe
 title: Roasted Chicken
+description: Aaron Weber's recipe
 ---

 ## Ingredients

 * 1 whole chicken, 4-7 lbs
-* 2-3 medium carrots, chopped
-* 2 parsnips, chopped
-* 2 medium onions, chopped
+* 2 bay leaves
+* 1 lemon
-* 1 pound new potatoes
+* 1 onion, chopped
-* 1/2 cup chicken stock
-* fresh thyme and rosemary
+* 4 cloves garlic, halved
+* Thyme sprigs
+* Tarragon sprigs
-* olive oil
+* Olive oil
-* salt
+* Salt
-* black pepper
+* Black pepper

 ## Directions

-Heat oven to 400° F.
+Heat oven to 425° F.

-Chop the vegetables to roughly equal size.
-Toss with oil, salt, and pepper, and place in a roasting pan with the herbs.
-Pour in the chicken stock.
-Rub the chicken with the oil until all the skin is covered.
+Cut 6 thin slices out of the middle of the lemon.

+Gently separate the skin from the breasts of the chicken.
+Stuff a bay leaf and 3 slices of lemon below the skin over each breast.
+Fill the cavity of the chicken with the onion, garlic, thyme, tarragon, and the ends of the lemon.
+Massage olive oil into the skin on all sides, then season generously with salt and black pepper.

+Roast in the oven until a meat thermometer inserted into the thickest part of the thighs reads 160° F, about 50 minutes.

-Season generously with salt and pepper, then place on top of the vegetables breast-side up.
-Place in the oven for 2 hours, and rest for 15 minutes before serving.
+Remove from the oven and allow to rest at least 15 minutes before carving.